On Milnor and Tjurina numbers of foliations: Polar intersection, polar excess and Milnor numbers

 According to the proof of \cite[Proposition 2]{Cano}, we have and by \cite[Remark 1]{Cano} $\nu_q(\mathcal{P}^{\F})=\nu_q(\F)$.
 Substituting these terms in the equation (\ref{eq_3}), we obtain

 \end{proof}

-Lemma \ref{index_2} improves \cite[Proposition 2]{Cano} determining explicitly the difference between the polar intersection number with respect to a balanced divisor of separatrices $\B$ and the sum of the Milnor number and the algebraic multiplicity of the foliation $\F$ and generalizing the result to dicritical foliations.
+Lemma \ref{index_2} improves \cite[Proposition 2]{Cano} determining explicitly the difference between the polar intersection number with respect to a balanced divisor of separatrices $\B$ and the sum of the Milnor number and the algebraic multiplicity of the foliation $\F$.
+It also generalizes the result to dicritical foliations.
 On the other hand comparing Lemma \ref{index_2} and \cite[Proposition 4.3]{Cabrera-Mol} (proved for complex analytic foliations, but it also holds for formal foliations) we conclude that

 for any $B$ which is not an $\F$-invariant curve.
 Hence the sum $\sum_{q\in\cl{I}_p(\F)}\nu_q(\F)\xi_q(\F)$ coincides with the {\it tangency excess of $\F$ along any irreducible curve} which is not an $\F$-invariant curve, introduced in \cite[equality (8)]{Cabrera-Mol}.
 In particular, after the definition of the $\chi$-number, this tangency excess equals $\chi_p(\F)+\xi_p(\F)$. \\